• Home

 For the past nearly 17 years since Kintla first started Kintla Mind-Body Global (originally Kintla Yoga, LLC), her work has continued to grow out of her own healing and the seed of a dream to be of service to others in a meaningful way.

-Kintla’s offerings include her evidence-based, trauma-adapted integrative trauma treatment—the KYT Approach—with individuals and groups, international lectures and trainings, trauma education, trauma research, private and public helping organization advising, case consultations, partnering with academia, and humanitarian efforts.
+Kintla’s offerings include her evidence-based, trauma-adapted, bottom-up integrative trauma treatment, the KYT Approach, available through virtual individual and group sessions, as well as international lectures and trainings, trauma education, trauma research, private and public helping organization advising, case consultations, mentoring, partnerships with academia, and humanitarian efforts.
+She also offers trauma-informed intutive connection sessions Compassionate Connection with Kintla Sessions.

-Collectively, her research and individual and group session work has included those seeking a more equanimous way through the challenges of daily life, chronic stress, and moreover survivors of often severe traumatic events including childhood abuse and/or neglect, sexual assault, military war theater deployment (veterans), college sexual assault, rape, mass sexual assault (Larry Nassar), human trafficking (labor and sex), disasters, mental health providers (secondary trauma), institutional betrayal, prison (men), addiction/substance use disorder (women in drug treatment courts), domestic violence, emigration/ immigration (refugees), auto accidents, medical trauma, and more.
+Collectively, her research and individual and group session work has included those seeking a more self-compassionate and equanimous way through the challenges of daily life, chronic stress, and moreover (all research subjects) survivors of often severe traumatic events including childhood abuse and/or neglect, sexual assault, military war theater deployment (veterans), college sexual assault, institutional betrayal, rape, mass sexual assault (Larry Nassar), human trafficking (labor and sex), natural disasters, mental health providers (secondary trauma), unexpected loss of a close loved one, prison (men), addiction/substance use disorder (individual and group work including women in drug treatment courts), domestic violence, emigration/ immigration (refugees), auto accidents, medical trauma, and more.

 Learn more about Kintla’s journey of a lifetime and research here

-Kintla Striker’s dedication to trauma awareness and advocacy for survivors extends beyond clinical work.
-She was interviewed in the award-winning documentary Break the Chain, a nationally recognized film exposing the realities of human trafficking in the United States, raising awareness, and advocating for survivors.
+Kintla Striker’s dedication to trauma awareness and education, research, and advocacy for survivors has extended beyond clinical work into broader creative endeavors including an co-curated art exhibition of her work at Michigan State University in 2019.
+She was also interviewed in the award-winning documentary Break the Chain, an internationally recognized film exposing the realities of human trafficking in the United States, raising awareness, and advocating for survivors.

 Learn More